mostafa-meerzad/git-course/gitTopics.md

 1. what have you changed but not yet staged
 2. what have you changed that you are about to commit

+`git diff` compares working directory with staging area and shows the difference

+`git diff --staged` compares staging area with the last commit and shows the difference

 ## Viewing history